 - Ask your dentist about sedation.

-- If your fear is so bad that you cannot bring yourself to go to the dentist you may want to consider some counselling sessions to help you though your fears.
+- If your fear is so bad that you cannot bring yourself to go to the dentist you may want to consider some counselling sessions to help you through your fears.

 At Ian Gurner Dental Care we understand that some of our patients come to us with a fear of visiting the dentist.
 We make it a priority that all our clients have the best possible experience we can provide and we do our utmost to make each and every visit as relaxed as it possibly can be.